Last Updated on April 19, 2023

 You can have a lot of fun with the length and thickness of the mohawk part of this cut.
 And some daring pet owners even decide to die the mohawk some bright colors to make their pet stand out from the crowd.

-Another fun cut, the dino cut, allows you to transform your Goldendoodle into a dinosaur.
+Another fun haircut, the dino cut, allows you to transform your Goldendoodle into a dinosaur.

-The thick coat of the Goldendoodle allows for some unique shaping, and with this cut, your groomer would almost shave your dog in the kennel cut while keeping small blocks of hair down their back to look like Stegosaurus.
+The thick coat of the Golden Poodle mix allows for some unique shaping, and with this style, your groomer would almost shave your dog in the kennel cut while keeping small blocks of hair down their back to look like Stegosaurus.

-It’s not a typical cut, so it requires a groomer that is up for the challenge to execute this cut, and it requires maintenance to keep up.
+It’s not a typical cut, so it requires a groomer that is up for the challenge to execute this, and it requires maintenance to keep up.

-But if you want to do this cut for a particular day like Halloween, you can simply trim the blocks down after the event, and you’ll have the typical Goldendoodle kennel cut.
+But if you want to do this haircut for a particular day like Halloween, you can simply trim the blocks down after the event, and you’ll have the typical Goldendoodle kennel cut.